Warm, gooey, and oozing with chocolate, these Instant Pot Lava Cakes are swoon-worthy and exceptionally easy to prepare.

 - Pressure cook on high pressure for 5 minutes.

-- Once cook time has elapsed, let the pressure release naturally for 5 minutes--SUPER IMPORTANT!
+- Once cook time has elapsed, let the pressure release naturally for 5 minutes.
+This is critical to ensure that your lava cakes cook through and retain the right consistency.

 Step Six: Serve

-- Run a knife along the sides of the ramekin and invert onto a plate.
+- Remove the foil from the ramekins and gently run a knife along the sides of the ramekin to loosen and carefully invert the cakes onto a serving plate.

-- If desired, sprinkle with powdered sugar, top with ice cream or whipped cream, and serve immediately.
+- If desired, sprinkle with powdered sugar, top with homemade vanilla ice cream or whipped cream, and serve immediately.

 While Molten Lava Cakes are best served immediately, leftover cakes can be stored in the refrigerator for up to 3 days after they have been baked and cooled.
 Reheat for 1-2 minutes in the microwave before enjoying.